amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

 If we want to get a sense of the high school we'll need to look to neighboring school districts to make a comparison.
 I'm not sure which school districts would be most comparable.

-It's funny, I lived literally next door to Amigos School and only realized from looking at the data that they have both elementary and middle school students.
+It's funny, I lived directly next door to Amigos School and only realized from looking at the data that they have both elementary and middle school students.
 They're doing great.
 It would probably be smart to split them out in the data.

 ## Conclusions